mever-team/FairBench/docs/topics/modelcards.md

-# Stamps and Model Cards
+# Stamps and model cards

 When disseminating models, it is often important to summarize evaluations under specific fairness perspectives, and whether